AlexWongWH/CSD3120_IPA/README.md

 Type `npm run build-ext` generate and index.ts to upload to xrauthor

-Press Ctrl+C twice to stop the server once you are done using it.
+Press Ctrl+C twice at the CLI termial to stop the server.

 ## Video link
 `assets/Reaction to form chemical/videos/0.webm`